William Tennent Stockton

 William Tennent Stockton (October 9, 1812 – March 4, 1869) was an American soldier and mayor of Quincy, Florida.
 He served for the U.S. during the Second Seminole War and for the Confederacy during the American Civil War.

 Early life and ancestry

 William Tennent Stockton was born on October 9, 1812, in Philadelphia, Pennsylvania.

-Stockton's ancestors had originally emigrated to the United States in the 1660s.
+Stockton's ancestors had originally emigrated to the Thirteen Colonies in the 1660s.
 His grandfather, Rev. Philip Stockton, was the younger brother of Richard Stockton, a signer of the Declaration of Independence.
 The family-owned land in New Jersey would eventually become Princeton University.
 One of William's brothers, Richard Lucius Stockton, served with Davy Crockett's Tennessee Mounted Volunteers until his death at the fall of the Alamo.

 Stockton was an accomplished hunter and had several articles published under the pen name "Cor de Chasse", in the Spirit of the Times, a weekly newspaper published in New York City.
 The articles were mostly about hunting in Florida, especially deer.